Redageddon/RRON/README.md

 it is meant to get rid of the overhead that json provides, but isnt meant to be a catch all, like json (so it doesnt work for every object) it is meant for things like settings and beatmap storage

+RRON is a scanner parser, but i am planning on making it scannerless

 properties :
 ```
 Name: value